🤖 AI Tools

 Qwen 3.5 vs DeepSeek V3 — The Two Best Open-Source AI Models Compared (2026)

-Qwen 3.5 and DeepSeek V3 are the two most capable open-source AI models available.
-Both come from Chinese companies.
-Both use Mixture-of-Experts architecture.
-Both are cheap enough to make you question why you’re paying for Claude or GPT.
+Qwen 3.5 and DeepSeek V3 are the two most capable open-source AI models available today.
+Both come from Chinese companies, both use Mixture-of-Experts architecture, and both are cheap enough to make you question why you’re paying for proprietary alternatives.

 Qwen 3.5-397BDeepSeek V3